apple/foundationdb/flow/README.md

 1. Introduction

-    The rough goal is to be able to introduce a field to a network message without requiring a protocol-incompatible upgrade.
+    The goal is to have a more robust serialization protocol.
+One feature of flatbuffers is that you can add a new field to a network message without requiring a protocol-incompatible upgrade.
 In order for this to work, correctness must not depend on that field always being present.
 This can be tested in simulation by randomly (use buggify) default-initializing that field when deserializing.
 Once you make a protocol-incompatible upgrade you can rely on the field always being present in the new protocol, just like before.
 Currently we are using a custom flatbuffers implementation so to that we can present (roughly) the same serialization api as before.
     Currently the ObjectSerializer is only used for network messages, but that may change.
-    Flatbuffers was selected because it is (relatively) simple among protocols providing forwards/backwards compatibility, and its binary format is [well documented](https://github.com/dvidelabs/flatcc/blob/master/doc/binary-format.md)
+Flatbuffers was selected because it is (relatively) simple among protocols providing forwards/backwards compatibility, and its binary format is [well
+    documented](https://github.com/dvidelabs/flatcc/blob/master/doc/binary-format.md)

 1. Correspondence to flatbuffers IDL